Archaeological Institute of America

 The next full application deadline is October 15, 2013.

-Applications will be reviewed by the AIA's Site Preservation Committee and AIA staff.
+Applications will be reviewed by the AIA's Conservation and Site Preservation Committee and AIA staff.
 Award notification for the next application cycle will be sent out by the AIA by December 1, 2013.

 |Application Deadline||Award Notification|